About Westvale Park

 Two new allotment sites are being provided in Westvale Park.

-Works to create the first of the new allotment sites began in November 2024 and will complete by February 2025.
+Works to create the first of the new allotment sites began in November 2024 and will complete in Spring 2025.

 On completion the two allotment sites will be owned and managed by Reigate & Banstead Borough Council.